-- Do not program the control characters from B to F before the telephone number (the basic mode of number dialing and the on-line dial tone test prior to the dialing can be enabled in FS5). - If shorter than 16 characters, the telephone number must be ended with the special code A. - In case of the busy signal, the waiting for dial tone (code D in the middle of the telephone number) does not decrease the counter of rounds and redials (e.g. when the panel is connected to an extension line and the public line is busy, the panel will dial the number until it gets through.
-Only when the full number has been dialed, the busy signal or no answer changes the counters.
+- Special signals generated in the DTMF system require that two characters be taken up in the telephone number (A and corresponding digit). - Do not program the control characters from B to F before the telephone number (the basic mode of number dialing and the dial tone test prior to the dialing are programmed in FS5). - End any telephone number being shorter than 16 characters with the special AA code ("AA" means end of number). - Waiting for the dial tone (D code) will not reduce the counter of rounds and redials in case of a busy signal (e.g. when the control panel is connected to the local line and the outside line is busy, the panel keeps on dialing until successful).
+Only after the whole number has been dialed, the busy signal or no answer signal will change the counters.